UTSAVS26/cognicore-ai/docs/source/how_to/create_a_custom_tool.rst

    :linenos:
    :emphasize-lines: 4, 11

-   from cognicore import Agent, OpenAI_LLM, VolatileMemory, CalculatorTool
+   from cognicoreai import Agent, OpenAI_LLM, VolatileMemory, CalculatorTool
    # Import your new custom tool
    from your_project_file import DateTimeTool